rust-lang/prev.rust-lang.org/zh-CN/conduct.md

 * Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the [Rust moderation team](/team.html#Moderation) immediately.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.

-## Moderation
+## 管理

-These are the policies for upholding our community's standards of conduct.
-If you feel that a thread needs moderation, please contact the [Rust moderation team](/team.html#Moderation).
+These are the policies for upholding our community's standards of conduct. 如果你认为某个主题需要被处理，请联系 [Rust 管理团队](/team.html#Moderation)。

 1. Remarks that violate the Rust standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)
 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.